MQ-Modernization-demo/mq01-src/README.md

 To build, test, version and create the image for the `mq01` queue manager, we're going to use a set of Tekton tasks combined into a Tekton pipeline.
 Each task will perform a specific function such as building the queue manager container image, or testing it.

-Let's have a quick look at the Tekton artifacts:
+These artifacts are help in the `xbuild` folder; let's have a quick look at
+them:

 Issue the following command: